kevinohara80/shef/README.md

 shef
 ====

 A node.js client for your DIRECTV boxes.
+This is another module to further enable my ability to control my whole house with node.js.

 ## Usage